 Birmingham gained its royal charter in 1900 and has been challenging and developing great minds for more than a century.
 Characterised by a tradition of innovation, research at the University has broken new ground, pushed forward the boundaries of knowledge and made an impact on people’s lives.

-Since its founding in 1867, the University of Illinois at Urbana-Champaign has earned a reputation as a world-class leader in research, teaching, and public engagement with a mission to enhance the lives of citizens in Illinois, across the nation and around the world through their leadership in learning, discovery, engagement and economic development.
+Since its founding in 1867, the University of Illinois Urbana-Champaign has earned a reputation as a world-class leader in research, teaching, and public engagement with a mission to enhance the lives of citizens in the State of Illinois, across the nation and around the world through their leadership in learning, discovery, engagement and economic development.